priteshsingh-vats/-FASHION-MNSIT-/README.md

 some testing images are in Newfolder

-Check the paths of datasets carefully and change according to the need
+Check the paths of datasets carefully and change according to the need of your Local system